-"G-d spoke to Moshe, saying, 'Speak to Aharon..'"
+"G-d spoke to Moshe, saying, 'Speak to Aharon, saying: Any man among your descendants, throughout their generations...'"
 (21:16-17)

 The Torah mainly uses two Hebrew words for "speaking."
 The first (dibur) is reserved for "hard speech," the straightforward, accurate delivery of the message.
 The second (amirah) is "soft speech," i.e., tailoring the message to its intended recipient in order to ensure that it is indeed received and clearly understood.